Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing

 The quantities of interest for observation are then the angular image positions $\Theta^{(\pm)}$ and the time delays $t_d^{(\pm)}$ as functions of $\alpha$.
 All of these quantities can be obtained by solving the null geodesic equations given in Eqs.~\eqref{eq. dphi dr} and~\eqref{eq. dt dr}.

 The integration of the geodesic equation in Eq.~\eqref{eq. dphi dr} begins from the observer at $D_{OL}$ to the closest approach distance $r_0$\textemdash also known as the turning point, where $V(r_0)=b^{-2}$\textemdash and is then continued to the source location at $D_{LS}$.
-The resulting quantity is $\phi_{end}$, which is written as
+The integration yields an angle $\phi_{end}$ (see Fig.~\ref{fig. lensing illus}),